 Colorado Academic Standards: Colorado Initiated, Colorado Driven

 In 2008, the Colorado legislature passed Senate Bill 08-212, Colorado’s Achievement Plan for Kids (CAP4K), calling for the development of postsecondary and workforce ready standards for students, also known as college and career ready standards.
-The Colorado Department of Education (CDE) engaged in a year-long process to update academic standards in ten content areas (dance, drama and theater arts; mathematics; music; reading, writing and communicating; science; social studies; visual arts; and world languages) and English language proficiency standards.
+The Colorado Department of Education (CDE) engaged in a year-long process to update academic standards in ten content areas (dance, drama and theater arts; mathematics; music; physical education; reading, writing and communicating; science; social studies; visual arts; and world languages) and English language proficiency standards.
 In addition to requiring Colorado to revise the content of its standards, CAP4K called for inclusion of 21st century skills and standards that would result in postsecondary and workforce readiness for all Colorado students.

 In May 2008, CDE convened a stakeholder committee consisting of leaders in K-12, early childhood and higher education as well as leaders from business and the military whose role was to advise the department on the development process and content of Colorado’s new standards.
 Each stakeholder committee meeting was publicized in advance, open to the public, and followed up with detailed minutes posted to CDE’s website.
 The parameters of research-based, inclusiveness, and transparency were visible throughout the steps of the revision process.